Luis Garcia Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 23rd in the league.

-- The Dodgers have the 20th-ranked team ERA across all MLB pitching staffs (4.44).
+- The Dodgers have a 4.42 team ERA that ranks 19th among all MLB pitching staffs.

-- Dodgers pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).
+- The Dodgers rank 16th in baseball in home runs allowed (63 total, 1.1 per game).

-- The Dodgers will send Gonsolin (2-1) to make his seventh start of the season.
-He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- Syndergaard gets the start for the Dodgers, his 11th of the season.
+He is 1-4 with a 6.27 ERA and 33 strikeouts in 47 1/3 innings pitched.

-- In his most recent appearance on Wednesday, the righty tossed 5 2/3 innings against the Atlanta Braves, allowing three earned runs while surrendering three hits.
+- The right-hander's most recent time out was on Friday against the Tampa Bay Rays, when he tossed six innings, surrendering six earned runs while giving up eight hits.

-- The 29-year-old has put up an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
-Opponents are batting .152 against him.
+- The 30-year-old has amassed an ERA of 6.27, with 6.3 strikeouts per nine innings, in 10 games this season.
+Opponents have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.